Quick Healthy Kids Meals

 I am sharing my quick healthy Kids meals “creations”

 Cooking without cooking, as I call it fondly.
 No recipe even.
 Much like arts and crafts, only with super healthy ingredients!

-I have thrown a couple pouches Levana Meal Replacement in every recipe
+I have thrown a couple pouches Levana Nourishments in every recipe

 The goal here is to maximize the nutritional contents, even while my blends do their unseen magic, totally undetected.
 Some kids could really use all the nutrition they can get!
 Shhhh, don’t tell them!
 But let me assure you that even if you don’t add them in, it will still be fantastic!

 We made ALL the following dishes at a single cooking demo

 I have the modest hope this will knock your socks off, just as it did our demo guests, in sheer quantity, quality and caliber.
 An absolute feast!
 And not only that: We finished with time to spare (less than 90 minutes from beginning to end), we served about 25 guests, and saved enough of everything to make another meal.
 That’s the whole beauty of home cooking: the kind of magic that would certainly never happen with store-bought in a million years!

 Here I used a quart of coconut milk and 2 pouches Levana Nourishments Mixed Berry